 A 1990 journalism graduate of Oklahoma Christian University, Ross also contributes to GetReligion.org and freelances for national media ranging from Christianity Today to the Washington Post.

 Before joining the Chronicle, he worked three years as a religion and enterprise writer for The Associated Press in Nashville and Dallas, nine years as a reporter and editor for The Oklahoman and three years as a staff writer for other newspapers.

-Bobby and his wife, Tamie, are the proud parents of three: Brady, 21, a preaching ministry major at Oklahoma Christian; Keaton, 17, a high school sophomore; and Kendall, 15, a high school freshman.
+Bobby and his wife, Tamie, are the proud parents of three: Brady, 21, a preaching ministry major at Oklahoma Christian; Keaton, 17, a high school junior; and Kendall, 15, a high school sophomore.
 The Rosses are longtime members of the Edmond Church of Christ in Oklahoma, where Bobby serves as a deacon for communications.